-SDS Binder Template And Your MSDS Book
+SDS Binder Template and your MSDS Book

 Using An SDS Binder Template And Your MSDS Book

 If you need to create an SDS book for your company then you need to read this.
-We will explain everything that you need to know about MSDS binders, MSDS categories, MSDS book requirements and more.
+We will explain everything that you need to know about MSDS binders, MSDS categories, MSDS book requirements, and more.
 It is very important that you get this right and that you have all of the proper tools for the job.

 What Organization Requires Material Safety Data Sheets (MSDS)?

-The OSHA (Occupational Safety and Health Administration) demand that all companies that manufacture or import chemicals have a safety data sheet for each of these chemicals.
+The OSHA (Occupational Safety and Health Administration) demands that all companies that manufacture or import chemicals have a safety data sheet for each of these chemicals.
 You need to comply with the OSHA MSDS binder requirements and all of your employees need to know where the safety data sheet binder is located so that they can access it.

 It is important that you understand that MSDS and SDS are the same.
 Both of these terms are commonly used.
 We recommend that your MSDS binder has plastic sheet protectors in it for durability.
 It’s likely that people will use the MSDS folder a lot so you need to do everything that you can to protect the pages.

-What is a MSDS Book?
+What is an MSDS Book?

 Your MSDS book will contain details of the properties of each chemical that your business handles.
-It needs to contain information about handling and use precautions, procedures for first aid and emergencies, the potential hazards of each chemical, routes of exposure and control measures to use.
+It needs to contain information about handling and use precautions, procedures for first aid and emergencies, the potential hazards of each chemical, routes of exposure, and control measures to use.

 Although you can keep your safety data sheets on a computer we recommend that you actually have a physical MSDS notebook or binder that is easily accessible in a hurry.
 Once you have created your MSDS binder we strongly recommend that you don’t keep it in a locked drawer or cabinet.
 Make it easy for everyone to access it fast.